 At an addiction treatment center, going through the effects of a high BAC (especially on a regular basis) can help a patient to understand the consequences of their behavior.
 Going through an intensive outpatient course with these levels in mind is incredibly beneficial for long-term treatment.

 Your Body and Different BAC Levels

-BAC levels will vary depending on how much you drink and how long for.
+BAC levels will vary depending on how much you drink and how long.
 Let’s go through the most significant levels:

 0.02%: Commonly known as being ‘tipsy’, this level is where people first start noticing alcohol affecting them.

-0.05%: This BAC level can cause blurred vision and slightly slurred speech, and is most commonly recognised as ‘drunk’.
+0.05%: This BAC level can cause blurred vision and slightly slurred speech, and is most commonly recognized as ‘drunk’.

 0.08%: Your senses will be heavily impaired at this level.
 As such, driving when experiencing a BAC higher than this is illegal.

 0.10%: A BAC at this level will cause slow thinking and speaking and precarious balance in many people.